All posts

 Beginner: 3/5 | Intermediate: 5/5

-Zhangkai's channel is so aweome.
+Zhangkai's channel is so awesome.
 His videos highlight daily life, often him vlogging out and about in China.
-He speaks at faster, but still easy to understand pace, but definitely uses a very authentic accent and natural speech patterns, not classroom Chinese.
+He speaks at a faster, but still easy to understand, pace, and definitely uses a very authentic accent and natural speech patterns, not classroom Chinese.
 Amazing to get used to what real life Chinese sounds like.
-He takes the time to highight and repeat the key vocabulary words, and his vlogs are the perfect visual aid.
+He takes the time to highlight and repeat the key vocabulary words, and his vlogs are the perfect visual aid.
 You can probably learn a lot of words without even looking up their English meanings.

 SyS Mandarin